atelechev/astrocadre/doc/follow-up.md

 * SV-005 - Add graphic themes support.
 Introduce SkyChart theme.

-### Next Steps
+### May 2nd, 2018

-* SV-006: Primitive UI controls allowing to:
+* SV-006: - Primitive UI controls allowing to:
   * toggle layers
   * change themes
-  * adjust view (rotate rigth/left, inverse, set to vertical/meridian)
+* Complete refactoring of all components, now using event driven communication, with very few dependencies between components left.

+### Next Steps

+* SV-007: - Viewport UI control support:
+  * camera control buttons should allow to navigate in the view (N, E, S, W)
+  * reset button to allow S-N axis alignment
+  * the view should be rotatable (configurable angle of rotation)
+  * the field of view should be configurable

 #### Major Features